 Don’t hire every Recommend or throw out every Not Recommended.
 If a candidate has your non-negotiable talents and looks like a good fit for the team and culture, then schedule a pre-hire feedback call with a Talent Analyst to discuss how those talents fit the position.

 It’s important to remember that the Sales Talent Assessment does not predict Failure; it predicts Success.

-Our assessments accurately predict success and are not designed to predict failure.
-The "Not Recommended" classification means that your candidate does not have a sufficient level of consistent talent in the areas that we know are key to success in the job.
+When a candidate is "Not Recommended," that classification means that your candidate does not have a sufficient level of consistent talent in the areas that we know are key to success in the job.
 Because they did not meet the minimum threshold determined by the benchmark study, we are unable to predict success.
-Nearly half of "Not Recommended" candidates will likely succeed in the job, they are unlikely to be Top Performers.
+So, while half of "Not Recommended" candidates will likely see some success in the job, they are unlikely to be Top Performers.

 Top Sales Teams Need Top Performers

 So with that said, it’s important to play the odds.
 While some Not Recommends will succeed, if you hire a recommended candidate, the odds of success shoot up to 80%.
 So wherever possible, hold out for talent!
 Your candidate's odds for success and your odds for a top-performing seller are much better.